 ■ If the external DHCP service does not have its own direct connection to this subnet, the administrator must configure a DHCP Relay Agent to deliver DHCP traffic on this subnet to the external DHCP service.
-The most likely location for such a Relay Agent would be on a router in this subnet, in this case the router named r22-59 in FIGURE 8-2.
-For a brief introduction to this topic refer to "DHCP Relay Agent" on page 110.
+The most likely location for such a Relay Agent would be on a router in this subnet, in this case the router named r22-59 in FIGURE 7-2.
+For a brief introduction to this topic refer to DHCP Relay Agent.